 #3: Pesto Pull-Apart Low-Carb Bread

-Warm, cheesy bread and pizzas are other party food staples you don’t have to go without just because you’re following a keto diet.
+Warm, cheesy bread and pizzas are party food favorites you don’t have to go without just because you’re following a keto diet.

 #4: Keto Spinach Dip Stuffed Bread

 But just like ranch dip, spinach dip is filled with hidden carbs you may not be budgeting for.
-A half-cup serving of regular spinach dip will cost you close to 9g of carbs, which may be half your day’s worth[*].
+A half-cup serving of regular store-bought spinach dip will cost you close to 9 grams of carbs, which may be half your day’s allotment[*].